What is a Heat Recovery System?

-Energy Recovery Systems: Industrial ventilationHeat recovery systems from The CMM Group can be incorporated into new air pollution control systems (APCS) (or other high temperature emitting devices) or be retrofit or added to an existing process.
+Industrial heat recovery systems from The CMM Group can be incorporated into new VOC abatement systems (or other high temperature emitting devices) or be retrofitted or added to an existing process.

 An air-to-air secondary heat exchanger can be an extremely efficient low cost solution to capturing heat from an exhaust stack.
-The heat exchanger can be designed for minimal pressure drop so as not to affect the operation of the upstream system while returning temperature controlled fresh-air back to the facility for a variety of uses.
+The energy recovery heat exchanger can be designed for minimal pressure drop so as not to affect the operation of the upstream system while returning temperature controlled fresh air back to the facility for a variety of uses.

-This heated and filtered fresh air can be used for building comfort heat, process make-up air (ovens/dryers, kilns, curing zones, etc.), or in some cases, can completely replace the need for natural gas fired burners and/or electric heaters within the manufacturing process itself.
+This heated and filtered fresh air can be used for building heat recovery ventilation, process make-up air (ovens/dryers, kilns, curing zones, etc.), or in some cases, can completely replace the need for natural gas fired burners and/or electric heaters within the manufacturing process itself.

 An air-to-liquid primary heat transfer coil can be installed within the equipment exhaust stack to capture heat from an exhaust stream and provide hot water, glycol or hot thermal oil.